thedigitalkern/jamdocs/docs/getting-started.md

 ## Slack for Teams

- New age communication platform for sharing data via Slack.com accounts specifically designed for teams.
+New age communication platform for sharing data via [Slack.com](https://slack.com/intl/en-in/pricing "Slack.com Pricing Plans - Compare") accounts specifically designed for teams.
+If you are looking for organised spaces for everything related to a project, topic or team, you need to try Slack.